 For example, many of the new features found in Windows Forms (the new forms package) could have been added to the existing code base as new controls or more properties.
-However, had this been done, developers would not get the benefits of all the other great features inherent to Windows Forms, such as security and visual inheritance.
+However, this would have been at the cost of all the other great features inherent to Windows Application Objects, such as security and visual inheritance.

-One of the major goals of Visual Basic 2005 was to ensure that Visual Basic code could fully interoperate with code written in other languages, such as C# or C++.
-Another goal was to enable Visual Basic developers to harness the power of the .NET Framework simply, without resorting to the programming workarounds traditionally required to make Windows APIs work.
+One of the major goals for Visual Basic was to ensure that code could fully interoperate with code written in other languages, such as C# or C++, and enable the Visual Basic developer to harness the power of the .NET Framework simply, without resorting to the programming workarounds traditionally required to make Windows APIs work.
 Visual Basic now has the same variable types, arrays, user-defined types, classes, and interfaces as Visual C++ and any other language that targets the common language runtime; however, some features such as fixed-length strings had to be removed from the language.

 Visual Basic is now a true object-oriented language; some unintuitive and inconsistent features like GoSub/Return and DefInt have been removed from the language.